NedaAJ/Election-Analysis/README.md

 ## Overview of Election Audit

-The pusrpose of this challenge was to complete an election analysis of a local congressional election with following results:
+The purpose of this challenge was to complete an election analysis of a local congressional election with following tasks:

 - Total number of votes cast
 - A complete list of candidates who received votes